lhcb/starterkit-lessons/16-lhcb-dev.md

 The output should look similar to this:

 ```
-Successfully created the local project DaVinciTest in .
+Successfully created the local project DaVinciDev in .

 To start working:

-  > cd ./DaVinciTest
+  > cd ./DaVinciDev
   > getpack MyPackage vXrY

 then